greyscaled/sequelizeFKexample/README.md

 ## How to Use
 `npm install`
-run `mocha test/test.js` from rote
+run `mocha test/test.js` from the root folder

 ## Notes
 - uses postgres and `pg`